Bayesian Gaussian Process ODEs via Double Normalizing Flows: Abstract

 \section{Abstract}

-Recently, Gaussian processes have been utilized to model the vector field of continuous dynamical systems.
-Bayesian inference for such models \cite{hegde2022variational} has been extensively studied and has been applied in tasks such as time series prediction, providing uncertain estimates.
-However, previous Gaussian Process Ordinary Differential Equation (ODE) models may underperform on datasets with non-Gaussian process priors, as their constrained priors and mean-field posteriors may lack flexibility.
-To address this limitation, we incorporate normalizing flows to reparameterize the vector field of ODEs, resulting in a more flexible and expressive prior distribution.
-Additionally, due to the analytically tractable probability density functions of normalizing flows, we apply them to the posterior inference of GP ODEs, generating a non-Gaussian posterior.
-Through these dual applications of normalizing flows, our model improves accuracy and uncertainty estimates for Bayesian Gaussian Process ODEs.
-The effectiveness of our approach is demonstrated on simulated dynamical systems and real-world human motion data, including tasks such as time series prediction and missing data recovery.
-Experimental results indicate that our proposed method effectively captures model uncertainty while improving accuracy.
+Gaussian processes have been used to model the vector field of continuous dynamical systems, which are characterized by a probabilistic ordinary differential equation (GP-ODE).
+Bayesian inference for these models has been extensively studied and applied in tasks such as time series prediction.
+However, the use of standard GPs with basic kernels like squared exponential kernels has been common in GP-ODE research, limiting the model's ability to represent complex scenarios.
+To address this limitation, we introduce normalizing flows to reparameterize the ODE vector field, resulting in a data-driven prior distribution, thereby increasing flexibility and expressive power.
+We develop a variational inference algorithm that utilizes analytically tractable probability density functions of normalizing flows.
+Additionally, we also apply normalizing flows to the posterior inference of GP-ODEs to resolve the issue of strong mean-field assumptions.
+By applying normalizing flows in these ways, our model improves accuracy and uncertainty estimates for Bayesian GP-ODEs.
+We validate the effectiveness of our approach on simulated dynamical systems and real-world human motion data, including time series prediction and missing data recovery tasks.

-\section{Introduction}
+\section{INTRODUCTION}

-Recent research has utilized machine learning algorithms to model the behavior of dynamical systems governed by continuous-time differential equations \cite{hegde2022variational,chen2018neural,rodriguez2022lyanet,zhu2022numerical,chen2022forecasting,zhang2022metanode,zakwan2022robust,heinonen2018learning}.
-One of the most promising approaches is the use of Gaussian process (GP) vector fields within the exact ODE formalism to learn unknown nonlinear differential functions from state observations \cite{hegde2022variational,heinonen2018learning} in a Bayesian manner.
-In these dynamical system models, the vector fields are endowed with Gaussian process priors, and the augmented variational parameters are endowed with Gaussian posteriors, allowing for the learning of unknown parameters and providing uncertainty estimation.
+Recent research has leveraged machine learning to model the behavior of dynamical systems governed by continuous-time differential equations \citep{hegde2022variational,chen2018neural,zhu2022numerical,chen2022forecasting,zhang2022metanode,heinonen2018learning}.
+Mathematically, such problems can be written as

+where $\boldsymbol{x}_t \in \mathbb{R}^d$ represents a latent state, and $\boldsymbol{f}$ represents a vector field.
+One of the most promising approaches is the use of Gaussian process (GP) vector fields to learn unknown nonlinear differential functions from state observations through Bayesian inference, referred to as GP-ODEs \citep{hegde2022variational,heinonen2018learning}.
+In these dynamical system models, the vector fields are given Gaussian process priors for learning their unknown parameters.